 PTI is a self-supporting agency under the control and supervision of the Circuit Solicitor's Office, and is supported through cooperation of judicial, law enforcement and community service agencies.

 Allows a first time juvenile offender of a nonviolent crime to avoid going to court by completing a tailor-made outline determined by a hearing.
-The reduction of the caseload on the Department of Juvenile Justice (ADJ) allows the staff to concentrate on more serious cases.
+The reduction of the caseload on the Department of Juvenile Justice (DJJ) allows the staff to concentrate on more serious cases.
 Permits the community to play an active part in the juvenile justice system.

 An advocacy program which assists victims and witnesses of crimes throughout the prosecutorial process.
 VWAP provides assistance with Victim Impact Statements, compensation, referrals, notification of case proceedings, courtroom procedures/accompaniment and employer and/or creditor intervention.
 VWAP works cooperatively with other advocacy, criminal justice and community agencies to improve services to victims.